patrickbucher/learning-rust/diary.md

 functions using memoization.
 I first was afraid that memoization could be troublesome due to Rust's borrowing rules, but it works perfectly.

+I worked through the exercises during my stay at the hospital; programming can be a bit tedious when connected to an infusion and when the blood pressure is measured every 5 minutes automatically.
+I also had my left thumb in a contraption to measure my heart rate, so the right thumb had to press all the spaces for once.

 # Day 154 (2024-08-25)

 I continued reading chapter 11 in CSGDSA and realized that the Rust type system